antixenoinitiative/axiwiki/builds.md

 - **Slow Shieldless Builds** - Slow ships without shields.
 These especially are simply outclassed by more effective mediums.

-> Specific large ship builds are used in Stunlocking, a [Speedrunning](https://wiki.antixenoinitiative.com/en/combat-speedrunning) technique.
+> Specific large ship builds are used in Stunlocking, a [speedrunning](https://wiki.antixenoinitiative.com/en/combat-speedrunning) technique.
+View [speedrunning builds](https://wiki.antixenoinitiative.com/en/speedrunbuilds).
-You can find speedrunning builds [here](https://wiki.antixenoinitiative.com/en/speedrunbuilds).
 {.is-info}

 These ships offer different flight characteristics, new hardpoint setups and generally some variety, while requiring more experience to use effectively.
 If you intend to use any of these, we recommend reading the Anti-Xeno Large Ship Guide.